-We love history, and especially history we can see and touch.
+We love history, and especially the kind of history we can see and touch.
 There are several Sugar Mill ruins in Florida.
-Bulow Plantation Ruins The ruins of this ante-bellum sugar plantation are the end result of a Seminole attack during the Florida Wars of 1836.
+Bulow Plantation Ruins The ruins of this antebellum sugar plantation are the end result of a Seminole attack during the Florida Wars of 1836.
 More than 20 years before Florida became a state, a South Carolina man named Charles Wilhelm Bulow bought up almost 9,000 acres of land bordering a tidal creek along the central coast, not far from present-day Daytona Beach.

 If you’re a diver, check out Vortex Springs.
 Justin is a certified diver, but Stacy is not.
 We’ve heard this is an unbelievable place to visit.

+Don’t bother trying to pronounce this.
+Or maybe it’s just me!
 Do you like ruins as much as we do?
-I hope so, because so many of our blogs have ruins listed.
+So because so many of our blogs have ruins listed.
 We love the history and stories behind them.
-Cruger-dePeyster Sugar Mill Ruins.
 Despite being made of a seashell mortar, the crumbling remains of this historic Florida mill are still standing.

 Who doesn’t love the artistic houses of Frank Lloyd Wright?
 The Lewis Spring House is best known for being one of only two pod-shaped houses designed and built by Frank Lloyd Wright, as well the only private residential home in Florida designed by the famous architect.
 What’s more, this unique residence is directly tied to the U.S. Civil Rights Movement.
 Check out the Fallingwater House in PA too.
 We listed it on our blog HERE.

-Another State Park – Ravine Gardens State Park in Palatka – This little-known park in North Florida doesn’t get the attention it deserves.
+Another State Park – Located in Palatka – This little-known park in North Florida doesn’t get the attention it deserves.
 This park with manicured gardens, footbridges, and trails created in the 1930s is magical during the springtime when thousands of azaleas are in bloom.